Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Introduction

 \section{Introduction}

-Individualized treatment effect estimation enables data-driven optimization of decision-making in applications such as medicine \citep{feuerriegel2024causal}, operations management \citep{vanderschueren2023optimizing}, and economics \citep{varian2016causal}.
-Traditionally, \textit{no interference} is assumed, meaning that the treatment assigned to one instance does not affect the outcome of other instances \citep{imbens2015causal,rubin1980randomization}.
+Individualized treatment effect estimation supports data-driven decision-making in applications such as medicine \citep{feuerriegel2024causal}, operations management \citep{vanderschueren2023optimizing}, and economics \citep{varian2016causal}.
+Traditionally, it is assumed that there is \textit{no interference}, meaning that the treatment assigned to one instance does not affect the outcome of other instances \citep{imbens2015causal,rubin1980randomization}.
 However, this assumption is often violated in real-world settings due to \textit{spillover effects} \citep{sobel2006randomized,forastiere2021identification}, such as in vaccination, where a vaccine protects not only its recipient but also indirectly benefits their social contacts.
+If interference is ignored, treatment effect estimates may be biased, and treatment allocation decisions based on these estimates may be suboptimal \citep{forastiere2021identification,caljon2025optimizing}.